Fast radio bursts at the dawn of the 2020s: Future prospects

 \section{Future prospects}

-In this update to our 2019 review, we have attempted to summarise the current, exciting, and rapidly evolving state of the field of fast radio bursts.
-As with our previous manuscript, we anticipate that many elements of the summary presented here will fall rapidly out of date, but this in itself is a sign of progress.
+In this update to our 2019 review, we have focused on recent observational highlights in the rapidly evolving study of FRBs.
+These observations shed light on new aspects of the FRB phenomenon, constrain theoretical models from new angles, and show early promise for using FRBs as astrophysical and cosmological probes.
+As with our previous review, we anticipate that many elements of the summary presented here will fall rapidly out of date.
+This underscores the rapid rate of progress that is being made in the field!

-We have provided an overview of the field of fast radio bursts as it currently stands, with a focus on the breakthrough observational results of these sources.
-These observations shed light on new aspects of the FRB phenomenon, constrain theoretical models from new angles, and show early promise of using FRBs as astrophysical and cosmological probes.

-Many areas of this field remain to be explored.
-Clear areas for progress identified while writing this review include explorations of the radio phenomenon, including expanded searches at high ($>$2 GHz) and low ($<$300 MHz) radio frequencies (see Fig.~\ref{fig:FreqDist}), higher time and frequency resolution exploration of burst and sub-burst morphology (see \S~\ref{sec:5_3}), and searches for periodic activity in a larger sample of regularly repeating sources.
-However, the future holds additional promise at other wavelengths including the search for X-ray and optical counterparts associated with FRBs (see \S~\ref{sec:2_5}, \ref{sec:3_6}, \ref{sec:5_7}), deep optical imaging of host galaxies and progenitor regions (see \S~\ref{sec:5_5}), rapid triggering of follow-up telescopes through FRB VOEvents, and coordinated campaigns with other facilities for periodically active repeaters.
+Many aspects of the FRB phenomenon remain to be explored.
+Clear areas for progress identified while writing this review include: expanded searches for FRBs at high ($>$2 GHz) and low ($<$300 MHz) radio frequencies; higher time and frequency resolution exploration of burst and sub-burst morphology; and searches for periodic activity in a larger sample of regularly repeating sources.
+The future also holds promise at other wavelengths, including: the search for X-ray and optical counterparts associated with FRBs; deep optical imaging of host galaxies and local environments; rapid triggering of follow-up telescopes through FRB VOEvents; and coordinated campaigns with other facilities for targeting periodically active repeaters.

-Existing radio facilities ramping up search efforts provide complementary views of the wide parameter space that defines FRBs, e.g. from the shallow, wide-field efforts of STARE2 \citep{bochenek_2020_natur} to the pinpoint precision of the EVN \citep{marcote_2020_natur}.
+Existing radio facilities ramping up their search efforts provide complementary views of the FRB phenomenon: e.g., from the shallow, wide-field efforts of STARE2 \citep{bochenek_2020_natur} to the pinpoint precision of the EVN \citep{marcote_2020_natur} and the CHIME/FRB Outriggers \citep{leung_2021_aj}.
 A large sample of FRBs from telescopes around the world searching at different radio frequencies, sensitivities, time resolutions, and fields of view will offer more insight into the menagerie of FRB properties.
-Future facilities such as CHORD, DSA-2000, and the SKA are expected to build on these successes on timescales of 5--10 years.
+Future facilities such as CHORD, DSA-2000, and the SKA are expected to build on these successes in the coming decade.

 The future is indeed (radio) bright.
-As with our previous review, we conclude with our predictions for the field in 5 years time.
+As with our previous review, we conclude with our predictions for the state of the field five years from now.

-\subsection{Predictions for 2026}
+\subsection{Predictions for 2027}